CoursePark/grunt-bln-i18n/README.md

 Translation files.
 These files will be checked for validity and key presence.
 Every file will be parsed and compiled using the `l20n` library.
 If this step fails the task will be immediately aborted.

-Afterwards, the file will be checked to make sure that it contains all translation keys.
-All missing keys will be logged.
+Afterwards, the files will be checked to make sure that they contain all the expected translation keys.
+Missing keys are will be logged.
 The task is marked as failed if any file has any missing keys.

 #### options.keys
 Type: `String`